-Section 1.
+- Section 1.
 Overtime Defined.
-Employees shall be compensated at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay for overtime work under the following conditions:

-a.
-All assigned work in excess of eight (8) hours on any scheduled eight (8)-hour work day or in excess of ten (10) hours on any scheduled ten (10)-hour work day;b.
-All assigned work in excess of forty (40) hours in any one (1) work week;c.
+Employees shall be compensated at the rate of one and one-half (11⁄2) times the employee's regular rate of pay for overtime work under the following conditions: - All assigned work in excess of eight (8) hours on any scheduled eight (8)hour work day or in excess of ten (10) hours on any scheduled ten (10)hour work day; - 2.
+All assigned work in excess of forty (40) hours in any one (1) work week; - 3.
 All assigned work in excess of forty (40) hours in a work week or the hours in excess of the regularly assigned shift.

 Section 2.
 Call-Back.
-An employee called to work outside his regularly scheduled shift shall be paid overtime at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular hourly rate, for a minimum of three (3) hours.
+An employee called to work outside their regularly scheduled shift shall be paid overtime at the rate of one and one-half (11⁄2) times the employee's regular hourly rate, for a minimum of three (3) hours.
 This shall include all notarizations and all court appearances resulting from Stayton cases, not occurring during the employee's regularly scheduled work shift.
 Court appearances which do not arise from work performed as a Stayton police officer do not constitute "hours worked."
+Members are responsible for calling the court scheduling hotline after 5:00 p.m. on the evening prior to their scheduled court appearance to confirm whether court will proceed.
+Failure to do so will result in forfeiture of any entitlement to call-out pay if the court is subsequently canceled.